PlanBGmbH/PlanB.-Famous-Cube/README.md

 # PlanB.
 Famous Cube for Mixed Reality Devices
 PlanB.
-Famous Cube is a implementation of the all known puzzle Rubiks Cube/ Magic Cube Mixed Reality/ Augmented Reality game on several devices.
+Famous Cube is a implementation of the all known puzzle Rubiks Cube/ Magic Cube as Mixed Reality/ Augmented Reality game on several devices.
 Goal is comparison of MR/ AR platforms in point of possibilities, behavior, stability and implementation.

 The following platforms are implemented:
 - Nreal Light/ Nebula